aaron-grau/curic/react/projects/pokedex/README.md

 After writing your mapping functions, pass them to the connect function and then invoke the connect function by passing it a `PokemonIndex` presentational component, which we will write next.

-Now let's write the `PokemonIndex` presentational component, which will render an unordered list of pokemon names next to corresponding images.
+Now let's write the `PokemonIndex` presentational component, which will render an unordered list of Pokemon names next to corresponding images.
 Write a `componentDidMount` lifecycle method that calls the `requestAllPokemon` action from its props.
 If you have not already, create the corresponding request action in your actions file.

 Before we move on, import the container component into your entry file and nest a `<PokemonIndexContainer />` within your root component.